abigailbishop/AST443-F18-BBY/Lab0/README.txt

 flat_master.fits
+  The master flat file from section 4.3 flat_master_r90.fits
-  The master flat file from section 4.3 neg10BIAS_master.fits
+  The flat file from section 4.3 after the CCD was rotated 90 degrees. neg10BIAS_master.fits
   The master bias file when the CCD temperature was -10 degrees C. Section 4.1 pos10BIAS_master.fits